SachaCardonna/SachaCardonna.github.io/markdown_generator/jsoncache.md

 </style>

 <div id="puzzle">
-  <h2>answers but never speaks first. lingers in sound, in memory, and in what is returned. <br>repeats without knowing why, a voice trapped in the past. <br>once cursed, it now reveals—she always does.</h2>
+  <h2>answers but never speaks first. lingers in sound, in memory, and in what is returned. <br>repeats without knowing why, a voice trapped in the past. <br>once cursed, it now reveals, she always does.</h2>
   <div class="question-box">
     <input type="text" id="answer" class="input-box" placeholder="enter your answer..." />
     <br>